Try our free ROI calculator. Discover your site's revenue potential.

 This means that Google has rendered and indexed the fragment.

-Fixing Partially Rendered (and Empty) Pages the Easy Way
+How to Fix Partially Rendered (and Empty) JS Pages

 To fix partially rendered pages, waiting for Google to do something about it shouldn’t be your first approach.
 Instead, you must solve the JavaScript dilemma.